ramokz/phantom-camera/documentation/docs/look-at-modes/parts/look-at-target.md

 <Property propertyName="Look At Target" propertyType="Node3D" propertyDefault="null">
 <template v-slot:propertyDescription>

-Determines which `Node3D` should be look at.
-The `PCam2D` will update its rotational value as the target changes its position.
+Determines which `Node3D` should be looked at.
+The `PCam3D` will update its rotational value as the target changes its position.

 </template>
 <template v-slot:setMethod>